NMAT Registration, Dates, Pattern and Syllabus

 - Provide contact information, personal, educational and work experience, the list of programs to send scores, and the ID that you will use at the test center.

-- Candidates must enter the name and date of birth exactly as indicated on the primary and secondary ID.
+- Enter your name and date of birth exactly as indicated on the primary and secondary ID.

 - Select schools where you wish to send your result.
 This will be under the "Programme Details" section.

-- Candidates can select up to 7 programs which is included in their registration fee.
+- Select up to 7 programs which is included in their registration fee.
 Additional fee of INR 200 + applicable taxes is applicable for each program added over and above 7 programs.

 - The photograph must have resemblance to the candidate and to the photograph on the primary ID.
 This photograph is included on the admit card.